buley/personal/src/content/blind-spots.md

-# Beyond My Periphery: A Systematic Look at Blind Spots
+# Blind Spots: A Systematic Look Beyond My Periphery

 > *"Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth." — Marcus Aurelius*